hootenholler/udacity-portfolio/README.md

 udacity-portfolio
 =================

-Project 1 for Udacity Front End Developer Nano-degree
+This repository houses the files required to complete Project 1 for the Udacity Front End Developer Nano-degree.